oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 ## IGV output

-Optimization trees can be printed to IdealGraphVisualizer.
+Optimization trees can be printed to Ideal Graph Visualizer.
 First, start an IGV instance.
 After that, run a benchmark with the flag `-Dgraal.OptimizationLog=Dump`.
 Run it jointly with `-Dgraal.TrackNodeSourcePosition=true`, so that optimizations can be linked with a source position.